vipin-banka/hunk-catalog/README.md

    - UpdateLatestUnpublished - This option will first look for your latest version and if that version is in unpublished state, it will make updates in that version only but if latest version is already published than it will create a new version.
    - UpdateLatest - This will not create a new version and will always update in the latest version no matter whether published or not.

 3. **EntityMappings** - In this section you must configure all custom entity mappers you have created.
 Give a unique key to each entry, you need to use these keys as entity name in "EntityType" property for metadata in import api.
+For each entitiy you can define the bulk import hanlder type full name and component names those will be used in bulk import process.

 4. **EntityComponentMappings** - In this section you have to configure all custom component mappers you have created.
 Give a unique key to each entry, you need to use these keys as component names in "Components" property for metadata in import api.